imics-lab/temporal-attention/src/README.md

 ## Description
 Code from the paper titled "Temporal Attention Signatures for Interpretable Time-Series Prediction" in review with ICANN2023.
-Code also include future work in sequence-to-sequence time-series modeling for an upcoming paper on that topic, however, the additional code does not interfere with Temporal Attention Signature study and generation.
+Code also includes future work in sequence-to-sequence time-series modeling for an upcoming paper on that topic, however, the additional code does not interfere with Temporal Attention Signature study and generation, and is for the most part redacted.

 ## Setup
 Requires